astral-sh/uv/docs/reference/resolver-internals.md

 [PubGrub](https://nex3.medium.com/pubgrub-2fb6470504f), an incremental version solver.
 PubGrub in uv works in the following steps:

 - Start with a partial solution that declares which packages versions have been selected and which are undecided.
-Initially, this may be all undecided.
+Initially, only a virtual root package is decided.
 - The highest priority package is selected from the undecided packages.
 Package with URLs (including file, git, etc.) have the highest priority, then those with more exact specifiers (such as `==`), then those with less strict specifiers.
 Inside each category, packages are ordered by when they were first seen (i.e. order in a file), making the resolution deterministic.
 - A version is picked for the selected package.
 The version must works with all specifiers from the requirements in the partial solution and must not be previously marked as incompatible.
-The resolver prefers versions from a lockfile (`uv.lock` or `-o requirements.txt`) and that are installed in the current environment.
+The resolver prefers versions from a lockfile (`uv.lock` or `-o requirements.txt`) and those installed in the current environment.
 Versions are checked from highest to lowest (unless using an alternative [resolution strategy](../concepts/resolution.md#resolution-strategy)).
 - All requirements of the selected package version are added to the undecided packages. uv prefetches their metadata in the background to improve performance.
 - The process is either repeated with the next package unless a conflict is detected, in which the resolver will backtrack.
-For example, if the partial solution contains, among other packages, `a 2` then `b 2` with the requirements `a 2 -> c 1` and `b 2 -> c 2`.
+For example, the partial solution contains, among other packages, `a 2` then `b 2` with the requirements `a 2 -> c 1` and `b 2 -> c 2`.
 No compatible version of `c` can be found.
 PubGrub can determine this was caused by `a 2` and `b 2` and add the incompatibility `{a 2, b 2}`, meaning that when either is picked, the other cannot be selected.
 The partial solution is restored to `a 2` with the tracked incompatibility and the resolver attempts to pick a new version for `b`.

-Eventually, the resolver either picks compatible versions for all packages (a successful resolution) or there is an incompatibility including the "root" package which defines the versions requested by the user.
+Eventually, the resolver either picks compatible versions for all packages (a successful resolution) or there is an incompatibility including the virtual "root" package which defines the versions requested by the user.
 An incompatibility with the root package indicates that whatever versions of the root dependencies and their transitive dependencies are picked, there will always be a conflict.
 From the incompatibilities tracked in PubGrub, an error message is constructed to enumerate the involved packages.

 !!! tip